 Space is the hottest commodity when living in an apartment.
 You will need to have ample storage solutions to keep your apartment organized.
 Look for spots where you can get creative with storage space, such as under your bed or on your doors.
 Even furniture that can be stacked or partially disassembled when not in use is a storage solution!
 Keep your mind thinking outside the box and seek out storage possibilities respectively.

 A common dilemma for apartment renters is not having enough power outlets.
 An easy way to combat this issue is to make use of a few power strips.

 It would be wise to purchase surge-protected power strips so you don’t accidently blow a fuse.
 The best power strips are smart surge-protected power strips, these power strips will prevent fuses blowing while also keeping your electric bill low.

 Arguably more important than nails and screws, wall hooks are essential, specifically in the kitchen and bathroom.

 Wall hooks should be used to hang up your keys, towels, jackets, and really anything else that would otherwise end up on the floor or counter.

 Lights and Lamps

 Are you prepared and ready for your next apartment?
-Take a look at these spacious apartments available in Milwaukee and find your new home!
+Take a look at these spacious apartments and find your new home!